haufjan/Renewables_Scenario_Gen_GAN-TensorFlow/README.md

 ```

 ### Results
 The recreated experiments demonstrate the GAN's capability to resemble the data distribution and leverage the provided labels for conditioned generation of certain scenarios, even after short training trials.
-Obviously, the training can be extended and parameters adapted to improve the GAN's fidelity.
+The training can be extended and parameters adapted to improve the GAN's fidelity.

 ##### Solar Generation
 The plots present synthesized [solar](./renewables_scenario_gen_gan_solar.ipynb) power generation scenarios arranged by ordinal label values.